First Ever National Community College Survey: The Surprising Results!

 • About 60 percent of community college students have taken at least one course online.

-• More than 40 percent of students surveyed were currently taking at least one course online.
+• More than 40 percent of students surveyed took at least one course online.

 • Students who consider dropping out at some point during their community college career are more likely to take online courses.

-• These same students believe that online education is "highly important" – presumably because of the flexibility that online classes offer.
+• These same students believe that online education is "highly important" – presumably because of online classes' flexibility.

-• Even students that did not take courses online were likely to use sources or take quizzes through the Internet.
+• Even students who did not take courses online were likely to use sources or take quizzes through the Internet.

 About Pearson Foundation

-The Pearson Foundation, according to the organization's website, is a non-profit organization that aims to make a difference in the world of education by providing innovative programs to local schools and communities.
-This national Community College Survey was conducted online by Harris Interactive and involved 1,434 U.S. community college students (ages 18-59) across the country.
+According to its website, the Pearson Foundation is a non-profit organization that aims to make a difference in the world of education by providing innovative programs to local schools and communities.
+Harris Interactive conducted this national Community College Survey online, involving 1,434 U.S. community college students (ages 18-59) across the country.
 Harris Interactive is one of the leading custom market research companies in the United States today and is widely known for its Harris Poll.
-This community college survey was conducted between September and November, 2010.
+This community college survey was conducted between September and November 2010.

 Additional Resources [+]